ORLANDO, Fla. — Here are nine ways to prepare for a hurricane:

 1. Have a hurricane plan.
 Here are 15 tips that could save your life during a storm.

 3. Have an evacuation plan.
 Check with your county to see if you live in an evacuation zone.
 If so, figure out an evacuation plan in the event you are put under an evacuation order.
 Remember, the goal is to evacuate tens of miles not hundreds of miles.
-You’ll need to revisit who you would stay with and if that is still an option in the world of COVID-19.

 4. Make a list of needed supplies.
 Make sure to add a few extra items (without hoarding) to replenish your preparedness kit with items such as water, energy bars and batteries.
 The National Weather Service said you should have enough nonperishable food, water and medicine to last each person in your family a minimum of three days.